Office of Elementary and Secondary Education, Department of Education.

 Purpose of Program: The purpose of CAMP is to provide academic and financial support to help migrant and seasonal farmworkers and members of their immediate family complete their first year of college and continue in postsecondary education.

-Priorities: This competition includes one competitive preference priority and three invitational priorities.
-In accordance with 34 CFR 75.105(b)(2)(iv), the competitive preference priority is from section 418A(e) of the Higher Education Act of 1965, as amended by section 408 of the Higher Education Opportunity Act of 2008 (20 U.S.C.
-1070d-2(e)).
-The first invitational priority is for applications that promote science, technology, engineering, and mathematics (STEM) Start Printed Page 78075education.
+Priorities: This competition includes one competitive preference priority and two invitational priorities.
+In accordance with 34 CFR 75.105(b)(2)(iv), the competitive preference priority is from section 418A(e) of the Higher Education Act of 1965, as amended (HEA) (20 U.S.C.
+1070d-2(e)), and concerns the prior experience of grantees with expiring CAMP projects in implementing those projects.
+The first invitational priority is for applications that promote science, technology, engineering, and mathematics (STEM) education.
 The second invitational priority is for applications that propose to engage faith-based and community organizations in the delivery of services under this program.
-The third invitational priority is for applications that submit a plan supported by evidence of strong theory (e.g., a fully developed logic model (as defined in this notice) of the proposed project).

-Competitive Preference Priority: For FY 2015 and any subsequent year in which we make awards from the list of unfunded applicants from this competition, this priority is a competitive preference priority.
+Competitive Preference Priority: For FY 2016 and any subsequent year in which we make awards from the list of unfunded applications from this competition, this priority is a competitive preference priority.
 Under 34 CFR 75.105(c)(2)(i), we award up to 15 additional points to an application, depending on how well the applicant meets the competitive preference priority.
-The maximum amount of competitive preference points an application can receive under this priority is 15 points.

 This priority is: